ramdio12/cookbook/README.md

 # COOKBOOK - A Web Application

-## A REACT TS Web application with PHP(PDO) REST API Authentication/CRUD and PDF Saver/exporter
+## A REACT Web application with PHP(PDO) REST API Authentication/CRUD and PDF Saver/exporter

 ## TOOLDS USED